Syntax-hue/nestjs-boilerplate/README.md

     { role: 'user', resource: 'video', action: 'delete:own', attributes: '*' }
 ];
 ```

+The ADMIN role is inserted automatic with every start of the application.
+To see how it works enter the app.roles.ts in the src directory.
+There you can add roles to admin.

 See https://github.com/nestjsx/nest-access-control for more.

 ## Installation

-I've used MongoDB and Mongoose because of the flexibility.
+I'm using MongoDB and Mongoose because of the flexibility.
 If you have docker installed you can run

 ```bash
 # to start mongodb